hackur/gemma3/README.md

 ### GGUF Models

-You can find GGUF models for Gemma 3 on Hugging Face, often in repositories from users like TheBloke.
+You can find GGUF models for Gemma 3 on Hugging Face, often in repositories from users like TheBloke and Unsloth.
 You'll need to download these models separately.

 ## Hardware Requirements